iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 > Fast and easy.
 No long wait at urgent care<br> :date: __2021-05-25 18:32:01__

 > The app was very straightforward and easy to use.
 The doctor was very professional and .out important, he provided excellent treatment options.<br> :date: __2021-05-22 14:38:15__

-> Easy to use<br> :date: __2021-05-20 00:52:33__

-> Very easy to navigate and communicate to professionals through the app.<br> :date: __2021-05-17 20:47:32__

-> Easy<br> :date: __2021-05-17 01:05:04__

-> Very helpful and knowledgeable drs on staff.
-Always know what to prescribe to make me feel better.<br> :date: __2021-05-11 00:45:09__

-> Super quick and easy video visit with a Dr for a straight forward, common issue.
-So much cheaper and easier than an in office visit.
-It's after 9 pm, so I'll be able to pick up my prescription in the morning.
-The app struggled to confirm my insurance, probably because it's after hours, so I'll have to submit this to them, in case I over paid.
-Still it was pretty cheap, and the Dr was nice!<br> :date: __2021-05-10 06:07:02__